Scaling Laws for Neural Language Models

 title = {Scaling Laws for Neural Language Models},

-author = {Jared Kaplan and Sam McCandlish and Tom Henighan and T. B. Brown and Benjamin Chess and Rewon Child and Scott Gray and Alec Radford and Jeffrey Wu and Dario Amodei},
+author = {J. Kaplan and Sam McCandlish and T. Henighan and Tom B. Brown and Benjamin Chess and R. Child and Scott Gray and Alec Radford and Jeff Wu and Dario Amodei},

 year = {2020},